wesselsga/wesselsga.github.io/_posts/2017-11-20-cord-cutting.md

 ![alt text][antenna_1]

+It's important to mount the antenna in a way that makes it possible to rotate it.

 Mounting an antenna in your attic is the easy part.
 Getting the coax cable to run from the antenna to inside the house is the harder part.

 ![alt text][antenna_2]